MiketheBite/mikethebite/README.md

 # Hi there, I´m Miguel 👋

-I'm trying to give my life a boost by diving into a new programming challenge.
+I'm trying to give my life a boost by diving into a new learning challenge.

 ![pc on fire](https://media.giphy.com/media/g79am6uuZJKSc/giphy.gif)